Wine Intro with Lisa Shea Logo

 Another very sweet red is port, the dessert wine.
 Port is higher alcohol than a regular wine, but is rich, thick and sweet.
 It goes great with chocolate and is wonderful for fireside sipping.
 It gets you used to the rich, complex flavors that wine offers.

 Merlot is the name of the grape used to make merlot wine.
 This wine has been used as a blending wine for hundreds of years because its flavor is so gentle.
 The typical flavor for a merlot is plum.
-This goes well with just about any medium-body dish, like burgers or pork chops.
+Merlot goes well with just about any medium-body dish, like burgers or pork chops.

 Chianti is a multi-grape wine made in Italy.
 You might remember the straw-basket bottles used for Chianti in the olden days, and from movies.
 This wine is fruity tasting and goes wonderfully with pizza and lasagna.